Frequently Asked Questions

 pgxn install pair

-- It will use the JSON-based API available on every PGXN mirror to find, download, build, and install extensions.
-It will rely on PGXS to do the heavy lifting.
+- It uses JSON-based API available on every PGXN mirror to find, download, build, and install extensions.
+It relies on PGXS to do the heavy lifting to build extensions.

 - What about Windows?

 - The PGXN client follows the lead of the PostgreSQL core on installing extensions.
 If support for installing extensions on Windows improves such that a compiler is no longer required, the PGXN client will be modified as appropriate to take advantage of it.
 This applies not specifically to Windows, but to the ability of the core installer (or any future community-supported installer) to work on any platform.